-Data sources
+Data Sources

-Quarterly total return data of Australian Composite Property, All Ordinaries Index, Bonds (All Maturities) and ASX/LPT 300 Index were obtained from the PCA quarterly report (PCA, 2003), while total returns and market capitalisations of international LPTs1(ILPTs) were provided by UBS Warburg for a period from June 1997 to March 2003 (UBS Warburg, 2003).
-Details of each international LPT were extracted from PIR's Annual Listed Real Estate Reviews over 1998 - 2003, and depicted in Table 1.
+Quarterly total return data of Australian Composite Property, All Ordinaries Index, Bonds (all maturities) and ASX/LPT 300 Index were obtained from PCA quarterly report (PCA, 2003), while total returns and market capitalisations of international LPTs1(ILPTs) were provided by UBS Warburg for a period from June 1997 to March 2003 (UBS Warburg, 2003).
+Details of each international LPTs were extracted from PIR's Annual Listed Real Estate Review 1998 - 2003, and depicted in Table 1.